vinusorout/mongodb/README.md

 });

-// Cascade delete courses when a bootcamp is deleted BootcampSchema.pre('remove', async function(next) {
+// Cascade delete courses when a bootcamp is deleted
+// note findByIdandDelete will not trigger this
+// we will have to first get the bootcamp by id and then use , bootcampobject.remove();
+BootcampSchema.pre('remove', async function(next) {
   console.log(`Courses being removed from bootcamp ${this._id}`);
   await this.model('Course').deleteMany({ bootcamp: this._id });